jayc1323/Fundamentals-of-Computing-course-miniprojects/README.md

-Yahtzee Strategy recommender- This program provides best strategy for a given hand of Yahtzee.( Run in codeskulptor 2 or 3)
+Yahtzee Strategy recommender- This program provides best strategy for a given hand of Yahtzee.( Run in codeskulptor 2 or 3) Zombies-Utilizes Breadth first search to help zombies locate humans and to help humans run away from zombies and avoid obstacles